Sound Creates, Integrates, Regulates & Transforms

 Although I find the acoustic instrument to be most effective, I also have seen profound, radical mood transformation with the use of CDs or digital music files when patients listen on headphones or through a speaker system.

 Interestingly enough, even when comatose or under extreme sedation, the auditory organs continue to receive sound vibrations and transmit those sounds to the brain.
 For this reason, some surgeons have become more conscientious about how sounds or even the choice of conversation within an operating room can impact a patient’s recovery.
 These medical personnel are careful to keep their discussions of the patient’s health positive and often have CDs of peaceful classical music or gentle nature sounds playing in the operating room as well as in the recovery room.

 One of the most interesting applications of “healing rhythms CDs” is the use of rhythm when assisting a person who is crossing over from this life to the after-life.
 Death, in the Western culture, has through recent generations been a taboo subject.
 However, in some Western arenas, this is changing.
-I’ve been deeply honored, through drumming, to have helped people with a chronic illness find a moment of peace as they shift from this world into the world of the ancestors.
+I’ve been deeply honored to have helped people with a chronic illness find a moment of peace as they shift from this world into the world of the ancestors.

 As we come to understand sound in a more profound way, we can begin to work with it in a manner that can transform our lives and the lives of those around us.
-Sound is powerful medicine that has existed in every culture on the planet since the beginning of time.
+Sound is a powerful medicine that has existed in every culture on the planet since the beginning of time.